dgraph-io/dgraph/contrib/systemd/multi-nodes/README.md

 ### Configure Third Zero Node

-For the third zero nodes,  [dgraph-zero-2.service](dgraph-zero-2.service), this is configured in the same manner as the second zero node with the `idx` set to `3`
+For the third zero node,  [dgraph-zero-2.service](dgraph-zero-2.service), this is configured in the same manner as the second zero node with the `idx` set to `3`

 Copy the file to `/etc/systemd/system/dgraph-zero.service` and run the following: